maxpenner/DECT-NR-Plus-SDR/README.md

 - PHY to MAC layer interface
 - Application layer interface (e.g. UDP sockets, virtual NIC).

 Custom DECT NR+ firmware is implemented by deriving from the class [tpoint_t](lib/include/dectnrp/upper/tpoint.hpp) and implementing its virtual functions.
 The abbreviation tpoint stands for termination point which is DECT terminology and simply refers to a DECT NR+ node.
-There are multiple firmware examples in [lib/include/dectnrp/upper/tpoint_firmware/](lib/include/dectnrp/upper/tpoint_firmware/).
+There are multiple firmware examples in [lib/include/dectnrp/upper/tpoint_firmware/](lib/include/dectnrp/upper/tpoint_firmware/) with a brief description of each available under [Firmware](#firmware).
 For instance, the termination point firmware (tfw) [tfw_basic_t](lib/include/dectnrp/upper/tpoint_firmware/basic/tfw_basic.hpp) provides the most basic firmware possible.
 It derives from [tpoint_t](lib/include/dectnrp/upper/tpoint.hpp) and leaves all virtual functions mostly empty.
 The full list of virtual functions is:

 |   | **Virtual Function**     | **Properties**                                                            |
 |---|--------------------------|---------------------------------------------------------------------------|